gitlabhq/gitlabhq/doc/security/reset_root_password.md

-# How to reset your root password:
+# How to reset your root password

 Log into your server with root privileges.
 Then start a Ruby on Rails console.